 - (1) Representation.
-Each member school shall be allowed to enter two individual entries in each of the design areas and one group entry as defined in the current Theatrical Design Guide.
-The individual contestants shall not be members of the group entry. - (2) Deadlines.
+Each member school shall be allowed to enter two individual entries in each of the design areas and one group entry as defined in the current Theatrical Design Guide. - (2) Deadlines.
 Entry deadlines can be found in the current Official Calendar and the current Theatrical Design Guide.
 See the UIL website for official changes. - (3) Faculty Sponsors. - (A) Sponsors in the Theatrical Design Contest shall be full-time employees of the school districts of the schools that the entries represent. - (B) Full-time means that the person is under contract to the school board of the school that the designs represent for the whole scholastic or calendar year and the person has enough contractual duties to be considered a full-time employee by the Teacher Retirement System and state law. - (C) A retired teacher/administrator who has 20 or more years of experience may be hired and paid for sponsoring the Theatrical Design Contest.
 Student teachers, during the semester they are assigned to a member school to fulfill their student teaching requirements, may volunteer to assist for that school.
 Schools shall not pay student teachers for assisting. - (D) Sponsors may only provide guidance to the group or individuals.
-They shall not produce any of the materials

-- contained in the submission. - (E) Sponsors shall not accept nor solicit aid in the preparation of the entries or in coaching the students.
-This provision is not intended to prevent sponsors from taking their students to the several theatre conferences and workshops conducted by the UIL and by numerous high schools, colleges and universities.

-(c) CONTEST ADMINISTRATION AND PROCEDURES.
+They shall not produce any of the materials contained in the submission. - (E) Sponsors shall not accept nor solicit aid in the preparation of the entries or in coaching the students.
+This provision is not intended to prevent sponsors from taking their students to the several theatre conferences and workshops conducted by the UIL and by numerous high schools, colleges and universities. - (c) CONTEST ADMINISTRATION AND PROCE-DURES. - (1) Selection of Title.
+The title used for the Theatrical Design Contest shall be the same

-- (1) Selection of Title.
-The title used for the Theatrical Design Contest shall be the same as that used by the UIL Literary Criticism Contest, unless it is deemed inappropriate for the aims and purpose of this contest and another title, genre or playwright shall be announced.
+- as that used by the UIL Literary Criticism Contest, unless it is deemed inappropriate for the aims and purpose of this contest and another title, genre or playwright shall be announced.
 All designs submitted shall be for that title, genre or playwright. - (2) Prompt.
 A "directorial prompt" shall be provided each year.
 In it, students will be given certain conceptual parameters from which they will develop a design concept.
 The prompt can be found on the UIL website and in the current Theatrical Design Guide. - (3) Submission.
 Packaging and Labeling.
 Schools shall submit all items required for groups and individuals by following the requirements as published in the current Theatrical Design Guide. - (4) Evaluation.
 Each entry shall be submitted to the UIL and evaluated by qualified theatre and marketing professionals.
-Each entry shall be evaluated and awarded an Award of Merit, Award of Honor, Award of Achievement or Award of Distinguished Merit.
-A certificate and evaluation shall be sent to the school. - (5) Advancement.
-Those entries designated as Exemplary shall be first through sixth.
+Each entry shall be evaluated and awarded an Award of Merit, Award of Honor, Award of Achievement or Award of Distinguished Merit. - (5) Advancement.
+Those entries designated as Exemplary shall advance to the state contest.
+State entries will be ranked through sixth place.
 A plaque and individual medals shall be presented to the top six groups.
 Medals shall be presented to the first through sixth place individual winners.